Brad Jansen ‘99, Accounting

 Alex Tebbe ’11, Animal Nutrition

-Bachelor of Science (Animal Sciences), University of Illinois
+Bachelor of Science in Animal Sciences, University of Illinois

-Master of Science (Animal Sciences), The Ohio State University
+Master of Science in Animal Sciences, The Ohio State University

 When asked how Mater Dei influenced his life, Alex stated, “Before high school, I was passionate about agriculture and knew it was my career field of choice.
 What I did not know was 1) the large size and scale of the Ag and 2) how quickly Ag continues to grow.
 To keep up with the growth and complexity of Ag businesses, Ag needs more specialized people with advanced training and continued education.
 For many reasons, my education and experiences at Mater Dei were essential to setting the foundation for furthering my education and my current career as a specialist in the dairy industry.